 Representative Cases Litigated to Conclusion:

 PCIC v.
-A & M Fox Roofing, Inc., et al (Court grants summary judgment under “ongoing ops” exclusion endorsement to CGL policy; roof leaked during roof replacement job.)
+A & M Fox Roofing, Inc., et al: Summary judgment for insurer under “ongoing ops” exclusion endorsement to CGL policy; roof leaked during insured’s roof replacement job.

 SNIC v.
-West, et al, (Court grants summary judgment under Named Driver Exclusion Endorsement; wrongful death and serious BI claim arising out of excluded driver’s use of Insured Vehicle.)
+West, et al,: Summary judgment for insurer under Named Driver Exclusion Endorsement; no coverage for wrongful death and serious BI claims arising out of excluded driver’s use of Insured Vehicle.

 American Economy Ins.
 Co. v.
-Traylor Wolfe Architects, Inc., et al (Court grants summary judgment under Business Auto policy, finding business owner was engaged in personal use at time of accident.)
+Traylor Wolfe Architects, Inc., et al: Summary judgment for insurer under Business Auto policy; court agrees with insurer that business owner was engaged in personal use at time of accident.

 The Ohio Casualty Insurance Company v.
-Garden Of Eat’n Of Tampa, Inc., et al (Court grants summary judgment under Employer’s Liability exclusion to CGL policy, where employee tripped in parking lot after clocking out.)
+Garden Of Eat’n Of Tampa, Inc., et al : Summary judgment under Employer’s Liability exclusion to CGL policy; court finds that accident still arises out of employment where employee trips in parking lot on way to car at end of shift.

 MCC v.
-Clean Seas Company, Inc., et al (Court grants Motion for Summary Judgment in Part, preventing retailer from aggregating multiple customers’ claims into one “Superclaim” to avoid the “per claim” deductible; court also finds that economic losses resulting from damage to insured’s product, are not “Property Damage” under CGL policy.)
+Clean Seas Company, Inc., et al : Court prevents retailer from aggregating multiple customers’ claims into one “Superclaim” against distributer/policyholder in an attempt to avoid the “per claim” deductible; court also finds that economic losses resulting from damage to insured’s product, are not “Property Damage” under CGL policy.

 Coachmen Industries, Inc. v.
 Royal Surplus Lines Ins.
-Co.
-(Court dismisses Abuse of Process and Bad Faith claims with Prejudice [while allowing Malicious Prosecution claim to proceed].)
+Co.: Dismissal of Bad Faith and Abuse of Process claims with Prejudice; only Malicious Prosecution claim allowed to proceed.

 October 27, 2014